← More articles in Lead Generation

 What is lead scoring?

-Lead scoring is a method of assigning numerical values to a lead’s actions or characteristics to determine their likelihood of converting into a customer.
-Sales teams use predictive or rule-based scoring models to prioritize leads effectively.
+Lead scoring assigns numerical values to a prospect's actions or attributes to gauge their likelihood of converting.
+Sales teams use predictive or rule-based models to prioritize outreach and automate next steps.

 What are the key criteria for qualifying leads?